 This is necessary if you aren't sure the user can guess correctly what the reaction would follow after he interacts with the certain app element.
 Then it is reasonable to make the animation to visualize the whole process.

 Here is a concept illustrating the description above

 #4.
-Interface animations which simulate the real-world interaction
+Interface animations that simulate the real-world interaction

-One of the goals of the interface animation is to create the illusion of interacting with real-world objects.
+One of the goals of interface animation is to create the illusion of interacting with real-world objects.
 A striking example is the standard iOS Weather application which displays the current weather.
-Such an iOS animation makes us feel like we are looking out the window and see the rain, the serene sky or the smoothly moving clouds.
+Such an iOS animation makes us feel like we are looking out the window and seeing the rain, the serene sky, or the smoothly moving clouds.